TENURE TRACK POSITION IN GENDER AND SOCIETY

-The Department of Sociology and Anthropology at Concordia University in Montreal, Quebec, invites applications for a tenure-track position in the area of Legal sociology, Crime and Justice.
-The position requires a strong research dossier in this area, the ability to teach sociological methods or theory at the graduate and undergraduate level, including core courses in methodology or theory, and the ability to contribute to the Law and Society Minor.
+The Department of Sociology and Anthropology at Concordia University in Montreal, Quebec, invites applications for a tenure-track position in the area of Gender and Society.
+The position requires a strong research dossier in this area, the ability to teach in this field and in either theory or research methods, both at the graduate and undergraduate level.
 Knowledge of the French language is an asset.
-A PhD in Sociology or a related discipline is required at time of appointment.
+A PhD in Sociology or a related discipline is required at the time of appointment.

 Applications must consist of a cover letter, a current curriculum vitae, copies of recent publications, statement of teaching philosophy/interests, a statement of research achievements, and evidence of teaching effectiveness.
 Candidates must also arrange to have three letters of reference sent directly to the departmental contact.